Your home is a dangerous place.

 Ensure you check all the boxes and chinchilla proof your room in the fashion we have discussed in this post today.

-Chili and I certainly wish you the best of luck with your chinchilla proofing process and your new chinchilla’s.
+Chili and I wish you the best of luck with your chinchilla proofing process and your new chinchilla.

-Do you have any further recommendations you can provide about how-to chinchilla proof a room?
+Do you have any further recommendations about how-to chinchilla proof a room?

-Have you run into other issues with a room when your chinchilla was out of the cage that you recommend the readers proofing beforehand?
+Have you run into other issues not mentioned here, when your chinchilla was out of the cage?

 Be sure to share those thoughts, stories, and concerns by dropping a comment below.